microsoft/pai/job-tutorial/README.md

 1. Put the code and data on HDFS

-    Use hdfs tools to upload your code and data to HDFS on the system.
-We will upload a Docker image to DockerHub with built-in hdfs support.
+    Use HDFS tools to upload your code and data to HDFS on the system.
+We will upload a Docker image to DockerHub with built-in HDFS support.
+    Please refer to the [HDFS commands guide](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-hdfs/HDFSCommands.html) for details.

 2. Prepare a job config file